AJGreaves/picflip/testing.md

 **9. document.ready in game.js when testing with Jasmine**
 Jasmine tests could not see the code to check it because the game.js file was waiting for the document to be ready before loading.
 - Fix: ```document.ready()``` was removed from the game.js file.
-As the file is called at the bottom of my index.html file it was not nessasary to use anyway.
+As the file is called at the bottom of my index.html file it was not necessary to use anyway.

 **10. checkForWin operations repeating themselves** This bug was caused by including setTimeout on the function to call the win modal, all of which was originally inside the checkForWin function.